Transportation Planner Salary

 - Write technical reports, proposals, environmental assessments and inspection documents.

 Common Career Paths for Transportation Planner

-Transportation Planners may experience a large salary bump if they progress into a role such as Senior Transportation Planner.
-The latter position pays an average of $73K annually.
+For Transportation Planners, progressing to a Senior Transportation Planner role may result in a significant raise.
+On average, a Senior Transportation Planner can earn $73K annually.
 A Transportation Planner may also move into a role as an Urban Planner or a Logistics Coordinator.

 Popular Employer Salaries for Transportation Planner

 Well-known firms with a reputation for hiring numerous Transportation Planners include Parsons Brinkerhoff, Fehr and Peers, International Paper Co, Aecom Technology Group, Inc., and Georgia-Pacific Corporation.
 Those at Parsons Brinkerhoff can expect to make the most, with the company offering a median salary of $70K.

 Transportation Planners seem to exploit a large range of skills on the job.
 Most notably, facility with Project Management, Technical Writing, and autodesk autocad are correlated to pay that is significantly above average, leading to increases of 27 percent, 10 percent, and 8 percent, respectively.
 Skills that pay less than market rate include Oral / Verbal Communication, Windows Operating System General Use, and Microsoft Word.
 Most people familiar with Microsoft Excel also know Microsoft Word and Geographic Information Systems (GIS).

 Pay by Experience Level for Transportation Planner